 - modifying the default user roles' permissions

-This one is the most popular WordPress user roles plugin of them all.
+The User Role Editor plugin is the most popular WordPress user roles plugin of them all.
 You can use it to do two main things:

 For instance, a common problem for blogs that work with multiple authors is that Contributors can't upload images to accompany their posts.
 Using this plugin you can assign that capability to all Contributor accounts.